Arkansas: Executive

-The governor of Arkansas is Sarah Huckabee Sanders, a Republican, who was inaugurated on January 10, 2023.
+The governor of Arkansas is Sarah Huckabee Sanders.
+Sanders is a Republican and was inaugurated on January 10, 2023.
 The six other elected executive positions in Arkansas are lieutenant governor, secretary of state, attorney general, treasurer, auditor, and land commissioner.
 The governor also appoints the leaders of various state boards, committees, and departments.
 Arkansas governors served two-year terms until a referendum lengthened the term to four years, effective with the 1986 election.
 Individuals elected to these offices are limited to a lifetime total of two four-year terms per office.

 In Arkansas, the lieutenant governor is elected separately from the governor and thus can be from a different political party.

 Legislative

 The Arkansas General Assembly is the state's bicameral bodies of legislators, composed of the Senate and House of Representatives.
 The Senate contains 35 members from districts of approximately equal population.
 These districts are redrawn decennially with each US census, and in election years ending in "2", the entire body is put up for reelection.
 Following the election, half of the seats are designated as two-year seats and are up for reelection again in two years, these "half-terms" do not count against a legislator's term limits.
 The remaining half serve a full four-year term.
 This staggers elections such that half the body is up for reelection every two years and allows for complete body turnover following redistricting.
-Arkansas voters elected a 21–14 Republican majority in the Senate in 2012.
 Arkansas House members can serve a maximum of three two-year terms.
 House districts are redistricted by the Arkansas Board of Apportionment.

-In the 2012 elections, Republicans gained a 51–49 majority in the House of Representatives.
+In the 2012 elections, Arkansas voters elected a 21–14 Republican majority in the Senate and the Republicans gained a 51–49 majority in the House of Representatives.
+The 2012 elections established a Republican dominance in both bodies of legislature.

-The Republican Party majority status in the Arkansas State House of Representatives after the 2012 elections, is the party's first since 1874.
+The Republican Party's majority status in the Arkansas State House of Representatives after the 2012 elections, is the party's first since 1874.
 Arkansas was the last state of the old Confederacy to not have Republican control of either chamber of its house since the American Civil War.

 Following the term limits changes, studies have shown that lobbyists have become less influential in state politics.
 Legislative staff, not subject to term limits, have acquired additional power and influence due to the high rate of elected official turnover.